 The commercial farming of seaweeds has always been beset with pathogen and pest problems, leading to scarcity, or at times total lack of availability of good quality propagules for re-planting purposes.
 This scarcity has led to the large-scale movement of seaweeds between regions to re-populate growing areas, thus spreading diseases and pests.
 For example, ‘ice-ice’ malaise and macro-epiphytes are predominant in Kappaphycus farms and infestations can significantly adversely affect the crop quality and yield.
 Ice-ice and epiphytism, however, are complex syndromes caused by a variety of poorly known bacteria and algae, respectively.
 Promoting the use of molecular detection techniques and GIS software, will allow us to diagnose key yield-limiting seaweed diseases and pests and indicate their prevalence/ distribution with unprecedented efficacy and reliability.

-Contributors: Cottier-Cook (SAMS, Lead), Stentiford (Cefas), Shaxson (ODI), Post-doctoral researchers from Cefas, SAMS and ODI, developing country partners from the Philippines (Hurtado (SEAFDEC)), Tanzania (Msuya (IMS-UDSM) and Indonesia (Gerung (FoFaMS)), plus an Early Career Researchers from each of these countries.
+Contributors: Cottier-Cook (SAMS, Lead), Stentiford (Cefas), Shaxson (ODI), post-doctoral researchers from Cefas, SAMS and ODI, and developing country partner leaders and early career researchers from the Philippines, Tanzania and Malaysia.

 Q2.
 How can existing biosecurity and legislative frameworks be improved to safeguard the seaweed industry in DAC-list countries from diseases and pests?